verekia/js-stack-from-scratch/tutorial/7-express-server-webpack-client/README.md

 </html>
 ```

-In your `src` folder, create the following subfolders: `server`, `shared`, `client`, and move your current `index.js` into `server`, and `dog.js` into `shared`.
-Create `app.js` in `client`.

 We are not going to do any Node back-end yet, but this separation will help you see more clearly where things belong.
-You'll need to change the `import Dog from './dog';` in `server/index.js` to `import Dog from '../shared/dog';` though, or ESLint will detect errors for unresolved modules.

 Write this in `client/app.js`: